jaquelinesfernandes/jaquelinesfernandes/README.md

 # **Jaqueline S. Fernandes 👋**

 Hey guys !!
-I am a Software Development from Brazil in the city of Goiânia.
+I am a Software Developer from Brazil in the city of Goiânia.

 I'm studying mobile development and data science.